Pulsar package API¶

 The original DataFrame passed to fit() (before preprocessing).

-- fit(data: DataFrame | None = None, *, progress_callback: Callable[[str, float], None] | None = None, _precomputed_embeddings: list | None = None) ThemaRS[source]¶
+- fit(data: DataFrame | None = None, *, progress_callback: Callable[[str, float], None] | None = None, _precomputed_embeddings: list | None = None, ballmap_batch_size: int | None = 1) ThemaRS[source]¶

 Run the full pipeline: 1.
 Load data (if not provided) 2.
 Impute columns (Rust) 3.
 Add imputation indicator flags (Python) 4.
 Standard-scale (Rust) 5.
-PCA grid (Rust) 6.
+Projection grid (Rust) 6.
 BallMapper grid (Rust, rayon-parallel) 7.
 Accumulate pseudo-Laplacians (Rust + numpy) 8.
 Build CosmicGraph (Rust)

 - Parameters: